MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

     If the client reaches the data transfer limit for the metered internet connection, the client no longer tries to communicate with Configuration Manager sites.

--   **Block**: The Configuration Manager client does not try to communicate with Configuration Manager sites when it is on a metered internet connection.
+-   **Block**: The Configuration Manager client doesn't try to communicate with Configuration Manager sites when it is on a metered internet connection.
 This is the default option.